InSAR: How Satellites Measure Millimeter Ground Movement from 700 km Up

 - Construction zones (surface physically altered)

 In tropical forests, C-band coherence can drop below usable levels within days.
-This is why L-band systems (like ALOS-2 PALSAR and the upcoming NISAR) are preferred for InSAR in vegetated areas — the longer wavelength penetrates deeper into the canopy and maintains coherence longer.
+This is why L-band systems (like ALOS-2 PALSAR and NISAR) are preferred for InSAR in vegetated areas — the longer wavelength penetrates deeper into the canopy and maintains coherence longer.

 Time Series InSAR: PS-InSAR and SBAS